Using grid questions in forms

 On the Basics tab, you can configure:

-- The grid width (by default the grid will fill 100% of the container it’s in)
+- Width — The grid width (by default, the grid will fill 100 percent of the container it’s in)

 In the Define Columns tab, you configure the columns you want in the grid.

-Click Add Column to open the column configuration dialog where you can set up each column’s properties.
+Click Add Column to open the column configuration dialog where you can set each column’s properties.

 In the Add Column window, you can configure:

-- The Data type (text, static text, number, date, boolean, file attachment, select list, currency, row aggregation).
+- Data Type — The type of data the column accepts (text, static text, number, date, Boolean, file attachment, select list, currency, row aggregation)

-- Aggregation Type — Used to calculate values including Sum, Average, Row Count, Min, Max.
-This displays in the footer of the grid.
+- Aggregation Type — Calculates values, including Sum, Average, Row Count, Min, Max.
+This displays in the footer of the grid

 You need to enable Show Footer in the Define Rows tab to make the calculation visible.

-- Editable — Check if you want the user to be able to edit the data directly in the grid.
+- Editable — When checked, enables users to edit the data directly in the grid

 Even if this isn’t checked, users can still enter the value into the Add Row dialog.

-- Required/Not Required — If you mark a column as required, all pre-rendered rows must be completed, including unused rows
+- Required — When checked, all prerendered rows must have this column completed, including unused rows

 - Rows Specified — The number of rows to display initially in the grid

-- Grid Height — The number of rows to display at one time.
+- Grid Height (in Rows) — The number of rows to display at one time.
 If you set a height taller than the number of rows specified, blank space appears at the bottom of the grid.
-If you set a height shorter than the number of rows, a scroll bar automatically appears.
+If you set a height shorter than the number of rows, a scroll bar automatically appears

-- For columns that are defined as Static Text, you can click on the individual cells and add the desired text from this view.
+For columns defined as Static Text, you can click on individual cells in the preview and add the desired text directly.

 Importing and exporting data

 Grid questions support importing data from spreadsheets, CSV files, and other sources, as well as exporting grid data to CSV format.
-This refines data entry when you have existing tabular data.
+This streamlines data entry when you have existing tabular data.

 To enable import and export functionality: